 - No rear light – although it is advisable not to ride mobility scooters out in the dark, sometimes it is necessary.
 A back light is needed – these can be bought for a couple of pounds on Amazon.

-- Expensive – because of the advanced features
+- Relatively expensive – because of the advanced features

 Max Speed: 4mph for pavement, 8mph for road

 Width: 57.2 cm

 Ground clearance: 14cm

 A folding mobility scooter is the ideal type for someone who has limited storage in their home.